Ekks-One/CodeRedCOMP380/README.md

 This application is a Java project that requires the JavaFX SDK and a connected SQL Server instance to run.

 Setup Instructions

 1. Clone or Download the Project

   a.
 Clone the project repository from version control (Git) or from the command prompt:

     **git clone https://github.com/Ekks-One/CodeRedCOMP380.git**

 3. Configure Database

       a.
 Open SQL server manager studio

       b. create the SwagShop database

       c. import database schema and data

-5. Configure Application
+4. Configure Application

       a.
 Locate config.json and update connection details

-7. Setup JavaFX
+5. Setup JavaFX

       a.
 Download the JavaFX SDK from Gluon

       b.
 Add the JavaFX libraries to the classpath

       c.
 Configure VM options for JavaFX

-9. Open project in IDE(VsCode)
+6. Open project in IDE(VsCode)

       a.
 Configure IDE to use the correct JDK and JavaFX libraries

       b.
 Run the App.java class as a JavaFX application

-Troubleshooting:
+🔧Troubleshooting🔧:

 - Database Connection Error : Ensure SQL Server is running and accessible
 - JavaFX Runtime Error : Ensure libraries are correctly added to classpath
 - Missing Dependencies: Ensure all require dependencies are included in the project